snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ## Before & Afters

-I wanted the room to vibe with our [newly redecorated living room](../2025-04-12-living-room). *Mission accomplished!* :rocket: :yellow_heart: :blue_heart:
+I wanted the room to vibe with our [newly redecorated living room](../2025-04-12-living-room). :yellow_heart: :blue_heart: Everything that had been on the walls was relocated to our [entryway](../2025-11-01-entryway).

 ![Kid Bedroom](../assets/img/kidbedroom-before2.jpg){: .mx-auto.d-block :}

 ![Kid Bedroom](../assets/img/kidbedroom-after1b.jpg){: .mx-auto.d-block :}

-Everything that had been on the walls was relocated to our [entryway](../2025-11-01-entryway).
 And here's the side with the (former) closet.
-We moved our clothes into a
+We moved our clothes into a [custom wardrobe](../2025-03-01-wardrobe) upstairs in the
-[custom wardrobe](../2025-03-01-wardrobe)
-upstairs in the
 [new master bedroom](../2025-03-15-master-bedroom).
 Our kid's clothes are in his [new dresser](#activity-2-getting-dressed)! :shirt: :jeans: :necktie: